Marcus Dupree: College career

 When Dupree arrived at the University of Oklahoma in 1982, head coach Barry Switzer said, "He was the best player on the field.
 Earl Campbell was the only other guy I ever saw who was like that—physically ready, as a true freshman, to be the best player on a great college team.
 Maybe even ready for the NFL at that age."

 After the first three games of the season, Dupree had just twelve carries for 20 yards and the Sooners' record was 1–2.
 For the fourth game Switzer abandoned his favored wishbone offense and made Dupree the tailback in the I formation to take advantage of his skills.
 Dupree scored his first college touchdown against Texas on a 63-yard fake reverse.

 On October 16, 1982, he ran for 158 yards against Kansas, including a 75-yard touchdown run.
 As a result, he was given the starting tailback position over Stanley Wilson and was named Big Eight Offensive Player of the Week.
 He made his first start against Oklahoma State and scored two touchdowns.
 Among all his other great runs, he also had a 77-yard punt return against Colorado, an 80-yard run against Kansas State, a 70-yard run against Missouri and an 86-yard run against Nebraska.

 Despite not starting until the seventh game of the season, Dupree finished with 1,144 yards rushing and 13 touchdowns.
 He was named second-team All-American, first-team all-Big Eight Conference and Big Eight Newcomer of the Year.

 On January 1, 1983, Dupree's freshman season ended with a 32-21 Fiesta Bowl loss against Arizona State.
 Coming back from Christmas break, he was out of shape and 10–15 pounds overweight, for which Switzer publicly criticized him.
 He had to leave the game several times, participating in only 34 offensive plays.
-Even with these setbacks, he still managed to run for a Fiesta Bowl record 249 yards, a record that still stands today.
+Even with these setbacks, he still managed to run the ball 17 times for a Fiesta Bowl record 239 yards, a record that still stands today.
 Switzer told Dupree, "If you'd have been in shape, you'd have rushed for 400 yards, and we'd have won the game."

 Dupree's much-anticipated sophomore season did not turn out as planned.
 He reported to campus late, missed the team photo and put on considerable weight.
 Although Switzer was known for running a loose ship, Dupree's lackadaisical attitude was too much for him, and he called Dupree "lazy."
 Hampered by injuries, Dupree gained 369 yards on 61 carries with three touchdowns while playing in four of the first five games of the season.
 After suffering a concussion in a loss against Texas, he vanished for a week.
 When he resurfaced in Mississippi, he announced he was leaving OU and transferring to the University of Southern Mississippi.
 Upon being informed that because of NCAA rules, he would have to sit out both the remainder of the 1983 season and the 1984 season, he left after three months.